474benchen/bias_aware_gridsearchCV/README.md

     conda activate biased_gs
     ```

-3. Proceed to the next steps for dataset setup.
+3. Proceed to the next steps for data setup.

-## Dataset Setup
+## Data Setup

 To effectively run the provided examples, it's essential to prepare the data.
 We have included the datasets within the data.zip file in this repository.